Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

 The techniques in this paper does not seem to apply effectively to the case when there are non-adjacent transvections in the outer automorphism group.
 Indeed, in this case, there is serious breakdown of the above form of rigidity.
-For example, there exist two tree RAAG's which are quasi-isometric but not commensurable (\cite{behrstock2008quasi}).
-This leads to the following question: \begin{que} Suppose $\Ga$ is connected and $\out(G(\Ga))$ contains non-trivial non-adjacent transvection.
+For example, there exist two tree RAAGs which are quasi-isometric but not commensurable (\cite{behrstock2008quasi}).
+This leads to the following question: \begin{que} Suppose $\Ga$ is connected and does not admit a non-trivial join decomposition.
+Suppose $\out(G(\Ga))$ contains non-trivial non-adjacent transvection.
 Does there exist $\Ga'$ such that $G(\Ga)$ and $G(\Ga')$ are quasi-isometric, but not commensurable? \end{que}